30th April, 2024

 The Construction (Design and Management) Regulations 2015 SCHEDULE 2 Minimum welfare facilities required for construction sites

 Washing your hands with warm water can also help to warm them up.
 Construction workers often need to work outside in cold conditions during the winter months.
-Keeping your hands warm and circulation flowing is known to reduce the risks from hand-arm vibration syndrome (HAVS).
-And keeping workers comfortable and allowing them to warm up during breaks will also help keep them productive and happy on site.
+Keeping your hands warm and circulation flowing is known to reduce the risks of hand-arm vibration syndrome (HAVS).

 Download the free welfare facilities toolbox talk as a reminder of the requirements.